Nadyna/game_sales/README.md

-# Video Game Sales Visualisation
+# Video Game Sales Dashboard

 As someone interested in video games, I wanted to explore market trends from the perspective of game developers aiming for a successful entry.
 I created and combined several visualizations to better understand key factors that contribute to a game's market performance.